Sheeves11/intune-win32-print/README.md

 - App naming schemes typically follow this pattern "DEPT CODE - Printer Room Number"
 - Add info as you find necessary and then upload a logo to make your Company Portal interface look nice.
 - Your install command will be `start.bat`.
 - I'm using "n/a" as the uninstall command for this example.
-Write an uninstall script if you wish to have that feature.
+You could write an uninstall script if you wish to have that feature.
 - Make sure to install using system context.
 - You do not need any return code except 0.
 - Don't worry about minimum specs.
-It's a printer.
 - Select "Use a custom detection script" and then specify your `detection.ps1` script.
 - Don't run as a 32-bit process and don't enforce script signature checks.
 - You likely have no software dependencies or supersedence specifications.
 - **Important:** Set your scope tags.
-Make sure "AllAdmins" is not checked unless you want to annoy every other tech at the university with your printer app.
+Anyone within your scope will be able to see and install this printer via Company Portal, so be careful here.

 Next you'll see the group deployment screen.
-I like to at minimum add our Tech group under the "Available for enrolled devices" section.
+I like to at minimum add our IT Tech group under the "Available for enrolled devices" section.
 This lets me test the script on computers I log into before deploying to others.

 Finally you'll get a sanity check page and be allowed to start your upload.